 However, this coating can stick to your dryer and can be bad for the environment as well.
-Those looking to know how to reduce static cling without dryer sheets can find some solid, eco-friendly dryer sheet alternatives in many different places.
+Those looking to know how to reduce static on clothes without dryer sheets can find some solid, eco-friendly dryer sheet alternatives in many different places.

 Use Anti-Static Dryer Balls

 One good method on how to reduce static in the dryer is through the use of dryer balls.
-Dryer balls come in several varieties, but are usually aluminum or wool.
+Static clothes dryer balls come in several varieties, but are usually aluminum or wool.
 The wool ones get rid of dryer static on clothes by absorbing moisture in the dryer, making it more difficult for static to form.
 The aluminum balls work the same way, but with electricity.

 Rinse with Vinegar